 - 1. How well does the program serve our students, faculty, or other constituencies? - a.
-Is enrollment increasing or decreasing? - b.
-How well does the program prepare students to succeed-that is, what are the students doing after graduation? - c.
+Is utilization of services/offerings increasing or decreasing? - b.
+How well does the program prepare students to succeed after graduation? - c.
 Does the program meet a current or emerging need for Marquette, Milwaukee, the state, or the region? - 2.
 Is this an area of distinctiveness, growth, or innovation for the university? - a.
 How does the program advance the university mission? - b.
 How does the program advance the university strategic plan? - c.
 How does the program rank nationally, particularly in regard to its peer and aspirant programs? - d.
-Is there potential to grow the program within our current market or reach new markets? - e.
-Is there an opportunity to create an interdisciplinary program through collaboration with other units or external partners? - f.
 What is the impact of the program on the reputation of the university? - 3.
 Is the program well-managed, properly marketed, and adequately resourced? - a.
-Are we putting sufficient effort toward recruiting students for this program? - b.
-Is the program properly resourced with respect to faculty and staff, facilities, and technology? - c.
-Has the program implemented strategies for reallocating current resources to meet changes in the environment? - d.
-Does the program have sufficient operating budget and other sources of support to meet the needs of students or does it have excess capacity? - 4.
+Is the program properly resourced with respect to students, faculty, staff, facilities, and technology? - b.
+Has the program implemented strategies for reallocating current resources to meet changes in the environment? - c.
+Does the program have a sufficient operating budget and other sources of support to meet the needs of students, or does it have excess capacity? - 4.
 Is this program an effective and efficient use of resources? - a.
 Is this program cost effective? - b.
-Given this, and its quality, alignment with mission and strategic plan, and student demand, should we grow it, maintain it or reduce in size?
+Given this, and its quality, alignment with mission and strategic plan, and student demand, should we grow it, maintain it, or reduce it in size?
 If we were to grow or shrink the program, what would that look like and why? - 5.
 How does this program compare to peer/aspirant programs in the nation? - a.
 What 3-5 programs in the nation should be considered our peer/aspirant programs?
 Why? - b.
 What things should we be doing to be more competitive with these peer/aspirant programs?
 What things might we discontinue?